proxy-wasm/proxy-wasm-cpp-sdk/docs/api_overview.md

 Metrics can be subdivided by tags, using similar structure to [Envoy statistics](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/observability/statistics).

+## Foreign function interface (FFI)

+Hosts can make additional hostcalls available for plugins to call via the foreign function interface.
+Plugin code can invoke such hostcalls via the `proxy_call_foreign_function` hostcall defined in [proxy_wasm_externs.h], which specifies the foreign hostcall to invoke by a string name.

+Hosts can also invoke callbacks for events outside of those defined by the Proxy-Wasm spec, which are dispatched to the plugin via calls to `ContextBase::onForeignFunction`.
+These calls use an integer function ID to identify the foreign callback to invoke.

+With both foreign hostcalls and callbacks, the plugin and host must agree out-of-band on what hostcalls/callbacks will be available.
+For API details, see associated doc comments in [proxy_wasm_externs.h] and [proxy_wasm_api.h].

 ## Example

 Some of the concepts and APIs described above are illustrated by the example